Photo-art by Steve Wing

 The young man whom Chinelo approached explained to her in a calm tone of voice and an Efik inflected English what he had heard over the BBC.
 The Danish cartoonist who drew the picture of Prophet Mohammed refused to apologize for offending the Muslims.
 That sparked demonstrations in Kaduna and Kano.
 Many people are reported killed.
 Mostly Igbo.
 Several churches had been torched.

 As though following the Igbo woman's cue, the group's chat shifted to finding fault with Europeans.
-Europeans should know that their words and actions had huge consequences in the rest of the world.
+Europeans should know their words and actions had huge consequences in the rest of the world.
 Europeans claimed to be civilized, yet they didn't realize what they did to other people.
 Did they really care?

 None of these made sense to Chinelo any more.
-Why should Europeans care that Africans killed one another, she asked herself, quickly losing interest in everything.
-In her mind echoed the only words that seemed to matter to her.
+Why should Europeans care if Africans killed one another, she asked herself, quickly losing interest in everything.
+In her mind echoed the only words seeming to matter to her.
 Kano!
 Kaduna!
 Many people killed.
 Mostly Igbo!
 She didn't know how far these cities were from Abuja.
 They could well just be in Abuja's backyard.
 Securing the door of her room, she calmly laid herself to bed, sighing in a final note of surrender, staring hopelessly in empty space.
 Was she being paranoid?
 She couldn't care.
 You could never be too sure.
 And therefore she couldn't collect enough courage to make it to the conference center.
 No, she wouldn't dare.
-How could she be sure that the Muslims wouldn't unleash their jihad just at the time she was midway between her hotel and the conference center?
+How could she be sure the Muslims wouldn't unleash their jihad just at the time she was midway between her hotel and the conference center?
 She'd be dragged out of the taxi and lynched.
 She could already see the scene in her mind.
 She lay sideways on her bed, coiled like a fetus, her gaze fixed at the wall.
 She saw them.
 Hausa men, Muslim men!
 Their bloodshot eyes, their bloodthirsty teeth!
 Beating at their chests.
 Reciting the Koran: Allahu Akbar, all_hu akbar.
 Their razor-sharp knives.
 Good Lord!

 Though it had been long since she prayed, she found herself murmuring some promises to God: If ever she made it back home safe, she'd offer holy Mass for the souls in purgatory.
 She'd dedicate herself to serving humanity in any form.

 The journey back to Enugu couldn't happen quickly and fast enough.
 Chinelo literally held her breadth until the bus left Hausa territory.
 Only then did she borrow the Sunday edition of ThisDay from her seat neighbor.
 Her fears were unfounded, she learned.
 Kaduna and Kano were very far from Abuja.
 She had been truly paranoid.
 But she didn't regret barricading herself for the whole day.
 You could never be too sure.
-The newspaper gave a detailed version of what she already knew and revealed that there had been some reprisals in some unnamed cities in the East.
+The newspaper gave a detailed version of what she already knew and revealed there had been some reprisals in some unnamed cities in the East.

 By Wednesday, Chinelo had nearly put the experience of her journey behind her.
 Coming weekend she'd travel to her village to see her mother.
 She knew what her mother would tell her: I told you, she'd say.
 I warned you.
 You could have been killed.
 But she'd reply, Well, I'm back.
 But that was still a few days away.
 Before then she had first to meet her Mallam.
 She also imagined their meeting.
 Pardon me for being paranoid, she'd think.
-Pardon me for thinking that Hausa men had bloodthirsty teeth!
+Pardon me for thinking Hausa men had bloodthirsty teeth!

 It was a warm early afternoon.
 Returning from school, Chinelo decided not to go home before heading to the market to buy meat.
 On her way to the market, she considered the best way to greet Mallam.
 With an apologetic smile, or to just pretend as if she never thought ill about his people.

 At first Chinelo couldn't believe her eyes.
 There were no more Hausa meat shops.
 Not any more.
-It was as if a tornado had razed through just that row, tumbling every thing that smelt of Hausa.
+It was as if a tornado had razed through just that row, tumbling every thing smelling of Hausa.
 She stood wondering whether she hadn't made a mistake.
 But she couldn't have made a mistake, for she could even trace Mallam's shop blindfolded.
 The Agbani market wasn't that big.
-And thus, realizing that she stood exactly three paces away from what used to be Mallam Illia's shop, she looked around again, observing for the first time the spattered bloodstains everywhere.
+And thus, realizing she stood exactly three paces away from what used to be Mallam Illia's shop, she looked around again, observing for the first time the spattered bloodstains everywhere.
 Beads of dark blood.
 At some obscure corner, at the right hand side of the row, was a hurriedly scribbled placard: Jesus is the King!

 Her heart was beating loudly and wildly.
 Behind her on the other side, some men were laughing.
 Igbo men!
 Meat sellers, whose shops she had always skipped.
 She imagined all of them having their sharpened knives in their hands.
 Her eyes misted.